CocoaPress/docs/docs/Chocolate/FoodSafety.md

 ## Storing Chocolate

-To store your chocolate compound cores for use with your printer safely and easily, you'll want to store it between 60-75F (16-24C), and below 65% relative humidity.
+To store your Cocoa Cores for use with your printer safely and easily, you'll want to store it between 60-75F (16-24C), and below 65% relative humidity.

 Storage above this point may result in bloom forming on the chocolate.